bbcf/bs/doc/source/installation.rst

 Worker configuration is under 'celeryconfig.py' file.

-By default, bs use SQlite as pricipal backend & message broker. if you want to use other:
+By default, bs use SQlite as backend & message broker. if you want to use other:

     - webserver & worker backends can be changed to any backend supported by SQLalchemy.
     - Message broker : can be upgraded with any message broker supported by Celery.